pamelayin/Portfolio/Readme.md

 **Movie Theater Ticketing Website**

 Created fully functional movie theater ticketing website that has both client usage and database control for admin as 2-person team.
 Used HTML, CSS, Bootstrap, JavaScript, and PHP with database interaction using MySQL queries.

+**Minesweeper**

+This is classic minesweeper game that has 10 mines in 9x9 grid.
+This program is implemented using two boards, one that holds the mines and number counts and one that is displayed to user.
+When user uncovers a square, the numbers will be copied to user board.
+If the number is 0, adjacent cells will be uncovered as well using floodfill algorithm.